luanpotter/shattered-wilds/docs/lexicon/Action.md

 Actions are the fundamental building blocks of combat and interaction in Shattered Wilds.
-Each character has a limited number of Action Points (AP) per turn that they can spend to perform actions.
+Each character has a limited number of {% item "Resource/Action_Point" %} (AP) per turn that they can spend to perform actions.

 ### Type: Movement